shawntabrizi/shawntabrizi.github.io/_posts/2017-09-20-common-microsoft-resources-azure-active-directory.md

   - first party applications
   - resource
 ---

-<p>I have seen a lot of StackOverflow posts trying to debug pretty basic errors when getting an access token to Microsoft Resources.
+I have seen a lot of StackOverflow posts trying to debug pretty basic errors when getting an access token to Microsoft Resources.
 Sometimes the issue is as simple as a typo in the "resource" value in the token request.
-When helping these users, I struggle to find public documentation which shows plainly the correct resource values for these different APIs!</p>
+When helping these users, I struggle to find public documentation which shows plainly the correct resource values for these different APIs!

-<p>That is going to change starting now.
+That is going to change starting now.
 Here will be a list of the most popular Microsoft APIs exposed on Azure Active Directory, along with the basic information you may need to get an access token to those resources for PROD.
-(If you want the details for other Environments, let me know!)</p>
+(If you want the details for other Environments, let me know!)

-<h6>Note: The Resource URI must match exactly what is written below, including any trailing '/' or lack thereof.</h6>
+> Note: The Resource URI must match exactly what is written below, including any trailing '/' or lack thereof.

-&nbsp;
 <table>
 <tbody>
 <tr>